SLYJason/nba-player-api/README.md

 # NBA-Player-API

-RESTful API built with MVN
+RESTful API of NBA player data.

 ### Run Server
 In terminal execute `./runserver.sh`, and navigate `http://localhost:8080/` in browser.